oli-chipperfield/bayespropestimation/README.rst

     from bayespropestimation.bayespropestimation import BayesProportionsEstimation

-Define the observed binomial data from samples A and B as two lists of format `[successes, trials]` and initialise the `BayesProportionsEstimation` class.
+Define data from samples A and B as two lists of format `[successes, trials]` and initialise the `BayesProportionsEstimation` class.

 .. code-block:: python